The town of Klingenthal in Saxony’s Vogtland region, near the border with the Czech Republic, is a well-known winter resort destination.

 Static calculation and design

-Because of its spatial complexity and expected large deformations, the ski-jump was analyzed as a 3-D framework model.
+Because of its spatial complexity and expected large deformations, the ski-jump was analysed as a 3D framework model.
 Members subject to bending are represented as beams.
 Bracing elements in the tower, the in-run, and the capsule are represented as tensile bars.
-GSA was used to assess the stresses in the various elements and also to calculate the buckling eigenvalue, associated buckling shape, and second order effects.
+GSA was used to assess the stresses in the various elements and to calculate the buckling eigenvalue, associated buckling shape, and second order effects.
 The dynamic response was also checked to ensure acceptable vibration levels for those using the jump.

 For the edge members of the trussed girder, GSA buckling analyses were performed to determine the most adverse combination of loads for stability.
 The critical combination comprised dead, imposed, snow, and ice loads, wind longitudinal to the in-run, and temperature.
 The modal displacements from the lowest mode are scaled so that the value w0 of the imperfect shape accords with DIN18800-2.
 This imperfect shape is used for a subsequent second-order analysis.